gruntwork-io/terragrunt/README.md

 ```
 terragrunt release-lock
-Are you sure you want to forcibly remove the lock for state_file_id "my-app"? (y/n):
+Are you sure you want to forcibly remove the lock for stateFileId "my-app"? (y/n):
 ```

 If for some reason this doesn't work, you can also clean up locks manually: